hqztrue/LeetCodeSolutions/README.md

 ## Unsolved Problems
 Here are a list of problems for which I don't know the current best algorithm.
 If a problem is open but the algorithm I provide here is (almost) the current best, it is viewed as "solved" and therefore not listed below.
 Some NP-hard problems are also not included.

-Problem ID marked with leading ~ indicates there's good evidences that the algorithm we provide is hard to improve.
-Leading + indicates the original problem is solved, but there exists some interesting follow-up questions.

 [open_problems.txt](https://github.com/hqztrue/LeetCodeSolutions/blob/master/open_problems.txt)